RallyTechServices/backlog-prep/README.md

 #Backlog Preparation

-This is a quick tree grid that compares the backlog (here defined as items not yet accepted, regardless of scheduling) against historical velocity to see if the backlog refinement is keeping up with progress for the team to be ready to pull.
+This is a quick tree grid that compares the backlog (here defined as items not yet accepted and not completed, regardless of scheduling) against historical velocity to see if the backlog refinement is keeping up with progress for the team to be ready to pull.
+Defects are ignored.

+If a story has no size, it assigned 8 by default and the number of stories set to 8 is listed as "Stories Defaulted".

 ## Development Notes